That’s me at 36. I’m 64 now, but when you get to be my age, you’re still 36 inside.

 After college, I worked for various newspapers.
 As a young married man with several children, I started a company in 1986 that still runs today.
 We moved to the US in the ’90s before being offered a contract to work in Queensland.
 My company went online in 1996, employing Americans to serve American businesses.

 Since 1985, when I read Atlas Shrugged, I have fought to lower governments’ size and support Laissez-Faire free markets.
 Rob Larrikin is a pen name.
-Those who tell the truth are deplorable larrikins, according to today’s outrage pundits.
-The Left lies a great deal, and Fake News abounds.
-This site will undo some of it.
+According to today’s outrage pundits, those who tell the truth are deplorable larrikins.

 Information obtained from this website is not legal or medical advice, and it is not intended to be.
 You should consult an attorney or medical professional for personalized advice regarding your situation.
 You form no attorney-client relationship by viewing this website.
 I am not a doctor, specialist, medical practitioner, attorney, scientist, psychiatrist, accountant, economist, banker, or specialist of any kind, nor do I have any formal training in any of these or related areas.
 My education is based on research, reading, libraries, books, essays, newspaper archives, documentaries, biographies, debates, etc. To avoid Marxist teachers like those I clashed with in university, and in a quest to find correct information, I recommend avoiding schools.
 My advice comes with no guarantees or promises of any kind.
 It may be correct or incorrect and may be right or not right for you.
 If you choose to follow my suggestions, you do so at your own risk.
 I shall not be held responsible for any problems, debts, difficulties, untoward events, accidents, or negative situations of any kind that may arise under any circumstances as a result of your following of my advice.
 If you doubt this or do not understand this caveat, please do not follow my advice.